 Iron levels are known to deplete around that time and breastmilk cannot supply a high enough amount for baby’s needs.
 That’s why you see all cereals state on the box: fortified with iron.

-It is also important to note that iron is absorbed by the body better if it is paired with Vitamin-C containing foods, such as:
+It is also important to note that iron is better absorbed by the body if it is paired with Vitamin-C containing foods.

 Just mix up pureed meat and one (or more) of these and you maximized iron absorption. (of course, only after you have safely introduced all these foods on their own first.)